Danylo Siianytsia

-Danylo Siianytsia (Note: Данило Сіяниця) (born September 9, 2000) is a Ukrainian-born pair skater who represents the United States.
+Danylo Siianytsia (Note: Данило Сіяниця) (born September 9, 2000) is a Ukrainian-born pair skater who represents the United States with partner Deanna Stellato-Dudek.
 With his former skating partner, Anastasiia Smirnova, he is the 2022 CS Golden Spin of Zagreb champion.
 They are also the 2021 U.S. junior national champions and finished in the top ten at two World Junior Championships.

 Personal life

-Siianytsia was born on September 9, 2000, in Dnipro, Ukraine in the Ukrainian family.
+Siianytsia was born on September 9, 2000, in Dnipro, Ukraine.
 He took a gap year between finishing high school and starting college to improve his English via lessons.
 Siianytsia came to the United States on the invitation of his coach, Trudy Oltmanns, in 2016 on a P-1 visa and hopes to gain U.S. citizenship.

-Siianytsia enjoys weightlifting and baking pecan pie.

 Career

 Early career

 Siianytsia began skating in 2003 in Dnipro.
 He competed at the national level in Ukraine but never received an international assignment.
 After moving to the United States to learn pairs with Oltmanns, he continued in men's singles for several seasons before expressing an interest in competing only in pairs.
 On switching nationalities, Siianytsia said: "I love representing the United States.
 I never got a chance to compete for Ukraine.
 But going out under Team USA has been pretty awesome."

 Siianytsia's first pairs partner was Jasmine Wong, with whom he won the 2017 U.S. juvenile national bronze medalist.
 He skated in 2017–18 with Ariana LoPinto on the intermediate level but did not qualify to the 2018 U.S. Championships.

 Siianytsia teamed up with Anastasiia Smirnova in mid-2018 after he found her profile on IcePartnerSearch and asked Oltmanns to arrange a tryout.
 She moved from Ukraine to train with Siianytsia under Oltmanns in Shakopee, Minnesota.
 They won the novice bronze medal in their first season together at the 2019 U.S. Championships.